Hello, My Name is

 About Me

-Science.
-I’m currently a researcher in the Grayson Group investigating
+years.
+I was a researcher in the Grayson Group investigating how electrical

-impedance tomography can be used as a medical imaging method, and a
+impedance tomography (EIT) can be used as a medical imaging method,

 Important Links